Karen Blixen: Awards and honors

 Blixen's former secretary and house manager, Clara Svendsen wrote a book, Notes about Karen Blixen (Notater om Karen Blixen) in 1974, which told of the transformation of the young woman who moved to Africa into the sophisticated writer.
 Giving personal anecdotes about Blixen's life, Svendsen focused on the private woman behind her public image.
 Blixen's great-nephew, Anders Westenholz, an accomplished writer himself, wrote two books about her and her works: Kraftens horn: myte og virkelighed i Karen Blixens liv (1982) (translated into English as The Power of Aries: myth and reality in Karen Blixen's life and republished in 1987) and Den glemte abe: mand og kvinde hos Karen Blixen (1985) (The Forgotten Ape: man and woman in Karen Blixen).

 Karen Blixen's portrait was featured on the front of the Danish 50-krone banknote, 1997 series, from 7 May 1999 to 25 August 2005.
 She also featured on Danish postage stamps that were issued in 1980 and 1996.
 The Asteroid 3318 Blixen was named in her honor on her 100th birthday.

 On 17 April 2010, Google celebrated her 125th birthday with a Google Doodle.

+The Spanish movie Karen, released in 2021, is a minimalist film about her days in Africa.
+Directed by María Pérez Sanz, Blixen is played by Christina Rosenvinge.